elusivecodes/fQuery/README.md

     - `type` is a string of either *ease-in*, *ease-out*, *ease-in-out* or *linear* indicating the type of animation to run, and will default to *ease-in-out*.
     - `infinite` is a boolean indicating whether the animation should continue forever, and will default to *false*.

-This method returns a *Promise* that will resolve after the animation has completed.
+This method returns an *AnimationSet* that will resolve after the animation has completed.

 ```javascript
 dom.animate(nodes, callback, options);